 Social listening metrics & KPIs: What (and how) to track

-Taking this into account, how do you ensure your business strategies are not being implemented in vain?
-How can you be certain that every step you take leads you towards your business goals?
+So, then how do you ensure your business strategies are not being implemented in vain?
+How can you be certain that the steps you take lead you to your business goals?
 By evaluating these steps, of course!
-You’ve already read the headline, so you know what I’m talking about: key performance indicators.
+That’s right—with key performance indicators (aka KPIs).

-In this blog post, I want to show you how various social listening metrics correspond to the major business KPIs and how you can add social data to your business performance evaluation process.
+Intrigued?
+Good!
+Keep reading and you’ll learn how social listening metrics correspond to major business KPIs and how social data can level up your business performance evaluation process.

 Business KPIs and social listening metrics

-Most of the KPIs that can be enriched by social listening data are customer-related KPIs.
-That’s only logical since in the majority of cases you’re monitoring mentions by your existing or potential customers.
-In this regard, the first KPI we’re going to discuss shouldn’t surprise you.
+Most KPIs can be enriched by social listening data, but none more so than customer-related KPIs.
+This is only logical as, in the majority of cases, you’re monitoring mentions using your existing or potential customers.
+That’s why this first KPI isn’t going to come as a surprise.

 Business KPI: Brand awareness

 Before you even begin to measure anything else, the first thing you’ll need to do is make sure people know about you.
 That’s why this KPI is perhaps one of the most telltale measures of your marketing efforts.
 This is especially true for companies and startups that are new to the market.